AppHouseKitchen/AlDente-Charge-Limiter/README.md

 <details>
   <summary>HELP MY BATTERY CAPACITY DROPPED AND MY MACBOOK TURNS OFF WITH 50% LEFT</summary>
-  Keeping your battery at a lower percentage, such as 20-70%, over weeks without doing full cycles (100%-0%-100%) can result in a disturbed battery calibration.
+  Keeping your battery at a lower percentage, such as under 80%, over weeks without doing full cycles (100%-0%-100%) can result in a disturbed battery calibration.
 When this happens, your Macbook might turn off with 40-50% left or your battery capacity will drop significantly.
 However, this is only due to a disturbed battery calibration and not because of a faulty or degraded battery.
 To avoid this issue, we recommend doing at least one full cycle (0%-100%) every two weeks.
 Even if your battery calibration gets disturbed, doing 4-5 full cycles will recalibrate your battery and the capacity will go up again.
 AlDente Pro has a feature called Calibration Mode(https://apphousekitchen.com/feature-explanation-calibration-mode-2/), which will automatically do a full cycle when startet.
 You can read more about the calibration of "smart" batteries here: https://batteryuniversity.com/article/bu-603-how-to-calibrate-a-smart-battery
 </details>

 <details>